2rba/spree_i18n/README.md

-#Spree Internationalization
+#Spree Ukrainian translation

-This is the Internationalization project for [Spree Commerce](http://spreecommerce.com/)
+This is the fork of the Internationalization project for [Spree Commerce](http://spreecommerce.com/) Ukrainiand translation was added to this fork

 See the [official Internationalization documentation](http://guides.spreecommerce.com/i18n.html) for more details.